Non-optimal levels of some reducible mod $p$ modular representations: Introduction

-Note that very few finiteness results of the type alluded to in the first point above are available in the literature.
-Moreover, such results are not available under the hypotheses of Theorem~\ref{thmb}.
-However, Pan (\cite{P}) has recently proved such finiteness results for \emph{pseudo-deformation} rings under much less restrictive hypothesis (see \cite[Theorem 5.1.2]{P}).
-His results imply that if $R^{\ps}_{\rhob_0}$ is the universal deformation ring of the pseudo-representation associated to $\rhob_0$, then the map $R^{\ps}_{\rhob_0} \to R^{\ord,\det}_{\rhob_c}$ induced by the universal ordinary deformation of $\rhob_c$ with constant determinant factors through a finite $\ZZ_p$-algebra.
-But this map is not always surjective, even under the hypotheses of Theorem~\ref{thmb}.
-We find a quotient $R'$ of $R^{\ord,\det}_{\rhob_c}$ by some zero divisors such that the map $R^{\ps}_{\rhob_0} \to R'$ obtained by passing to this quotient is surjective (see Lemma~\ref{surjlemma}).
-The choice of $\rhob_c$, along with the hypothesis $\dim(H^1_{\{p\}}(G_{\QQ,Np},\chibar^{-1}))=1$, plays a crucial role in finding this quotient.
+Before moving on to the other difference between the strategies, note that very few finiteness results of the type alluded to in the first point above are available in the literature.
+Moreover, such results are not readily available under the hypotheses of Theorem~\ref{thmb}.
+However, Pan (\cite{P}) has recently proved a finiteness result for \emph{pseudo-deformation} rings under much less restrictive hypotheses (see \cite[Theorem 5.1.2]{P}).
+His result implies that if $R^{\ps}_{\rhob_0}$ is the universal deformation ring of the pseudo-representation associated to $\rhob_0$, then the map $R^{\ps}_{\rhob_0} \to R^{\ord}_{\rhob_c}$ induced by the pseudo-representation associated to universal ordinary deformation of $\rhob_c$ factors through a finite $\ZZ_p\llbracket T \rrbracket$-algebra.
+When this map is surjective, his result gives us the desired finiteness statement.
+However, this map is not always surjective.